Does this test have other names?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 your arm or hand.
-Or it is done with a urine sample collected at any time and checked
+Or it's done with a urine sample collected at any time and checked

 Does this test pose any risks?